 Block Watch Program

-In an effort to reduce crime and identify and apprehend criminals, the Addison Police Department is launching a video sharing partnership with the community called Block Watch.
+In an effort to reduce crime and identify and apprehend criminals, the Addison Police Department launched a video sharing partnership with the community called Block Watch.

 This video sharing partnership works on a voluntary basis with property owners who have private video security systems that record public areas -- streets, sidewalks, parking lots, etc. Police who respond to burglaries, assaults and other crimes will be able to see a map of nearby locations with cameras so they can quickly contact the registered video partner that may have recorded footage that could aid in the investigation.